Mohaiminulislam1989/admin-bar-hide/readme.txt

 Hide admin toolbar for other users.

-* Only admin will have that menu.
+* Only admin will have admin toolbar menu.

 = More info =